qriz1452/cheatsheet/docker.md

 ## Docker shell commands:

-- docker container run -it —> start new container interactively
+- docker container run -it <imagename> —> start new container interactively
-- docker container run exec -it —> run additional commands inside container (exec runs only inside a cotainer which is already started)
+- docker exec -it <container_name_or_id> <command>  —> run additional commands inside container (exec runs only inside a cotainer which is already started)
-- docker container run --rm -it --name ununtu ubuntu:14.04 bash(to run bash command at the time of container creation, exec works only on already running/stopped containers)
+- docker container run --rm -it --name ubuntu ubuntu:14.04 bash -c "mkdir 123" --> (to run bash command at the time of container creation, exec works only on already running/stopped containers)
-- docker container run -it --name nginx nginx bash -> to run bash shell without SSH
+- docker container run -it --name nginx nginx bash -c "ls /etc/nginx" --> to run bash shell without SSH
 - docker container start -ai {containerName} —> to start container in shell mode if it is stopped
-- docker container exec -it {containerId} bash—>Run a command in a running container —> when we exit from this shell, container wont stop bcz exec will start additional process and it wont effect existing one
+- docker container exec -it {containerId} bash -c "command here " —>Run a command in a running container —> when we exit from this shell, container wont stop bcz exec will start additional process and it wont effect existing one

 ## Docker Networking: